North Korea is a bad trip if you're looking to get high

 Even so, the claim that North Korea is a haven for marijuana smokers has cycled through the internet in various incarnations with great success over the past few years.

-Radio Free Asia, a U.S.-government-funded news service, lit up the latest round of stoner glee late last month with a story that Chinese and Russian tourists are stocking up on North Korean pot by the kilo in Rason, a special economic zone on the country’s northernmost frontier that has a large, bazaar-style marketplace.
+Radio Free Asia, a U.S.-government-funded news service, lit up the latest round of stoner glee last month with a story that Chinese and Russian tourists are stocking up on North Korean pot by the kilo in Rason, a special economic zone on the country’s northernmost frontier that has a large, bazaar-style marketplace.
 The same market was the setting for one of the earliest blogs on the topic, a first-person account of getting high in the North from 2013.

 Categorically confirming or denying such claims is difficult because foreigners’ access to the market is restricted.
 But where there’s smoke, there usually is at least a little fire.